Seeed-Studio/wiki-documents/docs/Introduction_to_Artificial_Intelligence_for_Makers.md

 >Hikey970 is Super Edge AI Computing Platform Powered by Kirin970 SOC with 4 x Cortex A73,4 x Cortex A53.
 Hikey970 has 6GB LPDDR4 RAM, 64GB UFS storage, Gigabit Ethernet, GPS,PCIE Gen2 and CAN on board.
 As the world’s first dedicated NPU AI platform, Hikey970 integrates Huawei HiAI computing architecture and popular neural network frameworks which supports CPU, GPU AI and Neural Processing Unit dedicated to AI acceleration.
 Also, It also comes with Huawei’s HiAI SDK.
 Hikey 970 can be used in the most application in build Deep Learning, Robots, Automobile and Smart City.
 >![Alt text](https://raw.githubusercontent.com/SeeedDocument/Introduction_to_Artificial_Intelligence_for_Maker/master/1555051309338.png)

-## 4. Course &  Primer Tutorial
+## 4. Recommended books, courses and video tutorials

 ### Books

 1. [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/) This is one of the most friendly textbook of Neural Networks over the world without any annoying terms, and it's totally free and online.
 But the code in this book is a little bit over time, and if you are familiar with c++, you can just use them to comprehend the principle.
 2. [Deep Learning with Python](https://www.amazon.com/Deep-Learning-Python-Francois-Chollet/dp/1617294438) This book was written for anyone who wishes to explore deep learning from scratch or broaden their understanding of deep learning.
-Whether you’re a practising machine-learning engineer, a software developer, or a college student, you’ll find value in these pages.
+Whether you’re a practicing machine-learning engineer, a software developer, or a college student, you’ll find value in these pages.
 3. [Python For Data Analysis](https://www.cin.ufpe.br/~embat/Python%20for%20Data%20Analysis.pdf)  Classic tutorial for Data Analysis, and it's not out of date yet.

-### Course
+### Courses

 1. [Creative Applications of Deep Learning with TensorFlow](https://link.zhihu.com/?target=https://www.class-central.com/mooc/6679/kadenze-creative-applications-of-deep-learning-with-tensorflow) This course introduces you to deep learning: the state-of-the-art approach to building artificial intelligence algorithms.